-ACE has been around since 1918, providing a voice and leadership for key higher education issues.
+ACE has been active since 1918, providing a voice and leadership for key higher education issues.
 ACE represents interests for a wide variety of groups ranging from over 1,800 campus executives to education-related associations and organizations.
-Most people may not be aware that 80% of today's college students are served by ACE member institutions.
-In 2009, President Obama made a call for America to once again regain its standing of having the highest quantity of college graduates in the world by 2020.
-That's a hefty goal that higher education institutions are striving to help meet.
-In doing its part, "ACE embraces four distinct roles:
+In fact, approximately 80% of today's college students are served by ACE member institutions.
+President Obama has called for America to regain its standing of having the highest quantity of college graduates in the world by 2020.
+That's a goal that higher education institutions are striving to help meet.
+In doing its part, ACE embraces four distinct roles:

 Information provided by: Information by American Council on Education.

 The ACE College Credit Recommendation Service (CREDIT) helps professionals gain access to academic credit for formal learning that is obtained outside of a traditional collegiate setting.
 The ACE CREDIT Course Review is a process where a team of faculty from an institute of higher learning reviews a student's courses and decides whether to award college credit, including how much can be applied.
 Credit valuation can vary and is at the discretion of the college or university.
 Many organizations and the military are participating members for the review so that employees and servicemembers can get the maximum benefit out of their training.
 There are four types of basic categories where credit can be applied: vocational, lower division baccalaureate/associate, upper division baccalaureate, or graduate degree.